 The fee is per property not per alarm and includes an initial visit to the property to complete a survey of the property and make sure all alarms are positioned correctly, within their service life and are approved for Australian Standards.
-The technician will then clean, test (using simulated smoke) and change the batteries in all alarms.
+The technician will then clean and test alarms and batteries at every visit and replace if they need replacing.
 We will continue to visit the property throughout the year at change of tenancies at no additional cost and complete a full service.
 Your office will be issued a Certificate of Compliance after each visit.

 At this stage, it is not compulsory in all states of Australia, however it is recommended that you offer this service to your landlords and have them either accept the service or decline the service to meet your duty of care.
 If they decline the service they indemnify your office and take on the responsibility themselves in regards to smoke alarms.

 In all instances, we recommend that you engage the services of a specialist Smoke Alarm service provider to complete the testing of all alarms because most agencies are not insured, qualified or equipped to test smoke alarms.
 On your ingoing, outgoing and routine inspections you should visibly check and record whether there is a smoke alarm present.